ianozsvald/notes_to_self/README.md

 `pd.get_option('display.max_columns')` probably 20 and `max_rows` is 60.
 Use `pd.set_option('display.max_columns', 100)` for more cols in e.g. `.head()`. `pd.set_option('precision', 4)`. https://pandas.pydata.org/pandas-docs/stable/user_guide/options.html#frequently-used-options

+### Data processing tips

+`query` with `NaN` rows is a pain, for text columns we could replace missing data with `-` and then that's another string-like thing for a query, this significantly simplifies the queries.

 ## matplotlib

 ### `subplot`